queer/amybot-shards/README.md

 - All users have their own object in the cache
 - All members lists are a part of their respective guild objects, as a set of Member objects
 - Member objects reference their user object by snowflake
+- Building initial caches is pretty heavily abusive to the redis server; make sure you're actually ready for this.

 ### Caching format